-Highlighted by scientific and medical communities, CBD oil is hailed as a miracle drug for providing relief and possibly a cure to major medical conditions.
-It has had a significant increase in popularity recently.
+Now frequented by scientific and medical discussions, CBD oil is hailed as a miracle chemical for providing relief and possibly a cure to some major medical conditions.

 What is CBD?

-CBD, or Cannabidiol, is a compound of cannabis discovered in the 1940’s.
-It is often used to treat pain, anxiety, depression, PTSD, and other major medical conditions, including diabetes, epilepsy, arthritis, alcoholism, and yes, even cancer.
+CBD, or Cannabidiol, is a chemical found in cannabis plants discovered in the 1940’s.
+It has been cited to treat pain, anxiety, depression, PTSD, and other major medical conditions, including diabetes, epilepsy, arthritis, alcoholism, and yes, even cancer.

 While research is still being compiled to better substantiate these findings, CBD’s popularity only continues to rise.

-What’s also great about CBD is its ability to calm our aches and pains without getting us “stoned,” lethargic, or affecting our cognition, unlike its counterpart, THC (tetrahydrocannabinol).
+Another great feature of CBD is its ability to calm our aches and pains without getting us high, lethargic, or affecting our cognition, unlike its counterpart, THC (tetrahydrocannabinol).

 Thus, CBD manages to appeal to a much wider crowd than the typical cannabis consumer.

-Since its newfound fame, CBD has been utilized in various forms like oils, capsules, dog products, candy, iced teas, and even coffee beans.
+CBD products come in various forms like oils, capsules, dog products, candy, iced teas, and even coffee beans.

 If you’re a marketer trying to gain a sizable share of the CBD pie, there are ways to successfully position yourself in the market to drive brand awareness and increase sales.